 Siddique holds master's degrees in journalism and anthropology.
-He was a Fulbright Scholar at New York University from 2005-2006, and while at NYU also worked at the Center on International Cooperation, a think tank that seeks to enhance coordination of international responses to humanitarian crises and global security threats.
+He was a Fulbright Scholar at New York University in 2005-2006, and worked at the Center on International Cooperation.
+Siddique speaks English, Pashto, Urdu and other languages of Pakistan and Afghanistan.